Milwaukee's Best

 Milwaukee's Best is a 4.8% alcohol by volume, American-style pale lager brewed by Miller Brewing Company of Milwaukee, Wisconsin, in the United States.
 Its sibling beers are Milwaukee's Best Ice (5.9%) and Milwaukee's Best Light, which is 4.1%.
-It is sometimes referred to as "the beast."
+It is sometimes referred to as "the Beast".

 History

 Established in 1895 as Gettelman's Milwaukee's Best Beer, Miller Brewing Company shortened the brand name to Milwaukee's Best when they took over the A. Gettelman Brewing Company of Milwaukee in 1961.

 Since then, the best-selling offering, Milwaukee's Best Light, was introduced in 1986, and Milwaukee's Best Ice was introduced in 1992.

-Milwaukee's Best Light is the Official Beer Sponsor of the 2009 World Series of Poker, which continues a relationship between the two entities that began in 2006.

 According to a report by Beer Marketer's Insights and published by USA Today on December 9, 2013, sales of Milwaukee's Best in America have declined in recent years.
 Despite MillerCoors shipping nearly 2 million barrels in 2007, sales of the beer dropped over the next five years, with just 1.1 million barrels sold.

 Molson Coors announced the discontinuation of the original Milwaukee's Best in August 2021 as it cut back on its low-end beers.
 The Ice and Light varieties were not included in the change.